ant-codez/C964/README.md

 # C964 Capstone Project Demo

-Text Profanity Machine Learning Model.
-Takes in a Phrase as a string of Text input and determines if the Phrase contains Profanity and classifies what type of profanity is being used.
+Machine learning-based profanity filter.
+Takes a Phrase and determines if the Phrase contains Profanity and classifies what type of profanity is being used.

 ## ✨ Try it in your browser ✨